matrix-org/synapse/docs/modules/third_party_rules_callbacks.md

 ) -> bool:
 ```

-Called when a user requests the deactivation of a user.
-User deactivation may be
+Called when the deactivation of a user is requested.
+User deactivation can be
 performed by an admin or the user themselves, so developers are encouraged to check the
 requester when implementing this callback.
 The module must return a
 boolean indicating whether the deactivation can go through.
 If the callback returns `False`,